-4. Credit Risk
+4. Credit RiskOualitative Disclosure

 Since 2005 we have a lending policy in place for the management of credit risk in the bank.
 This policy is reviewed every year.
 Loan processing system in our bank is centralized.
-Where the Relationship Manager (RM) markets for business keeping in mind the 5 Cs in a customer, then the RM prepares credit proposal and sends to Credit Risk Management (CRM) for analysis.
+Where the Relationship Manager (RM) hunts for business keeping in mind the 5 Cs in a customer, then the RM prepares credit proposal and sends to Credit Risk Management (CRM) for analysis.
 CRM analyzes the proposal, decision is made (Approved/Declined/Query provided) and approved as per Delegation of Authority.
 Finally, documentation & disbursement are being done by Operation division.
 In each of the aforementioned step, very stringent and rigorous risk assessment is done.
 Whereby, we strive to eliminate every possibility of credit risk.
 Moreover, there is a Lending cap to single borrower/group borrower exposure limit fully complying as stipulated by the regulators.

 Before approving any facility to a borrower, we follow a very robust and rigid credit assessment process.
-Starting from accumulating and analyzing borrower's business information, Business prospect, present scenario, Market position, market reputation, Industry growth and Peer group comparison, we embark in any deal.
+We embark on any deal or project after scrutinizing that person or organization properly, that starts from accumulating and analyzing that person's or organization's business information, business prospect, present scenario, Market position, market reputation, Industry growth and Peer group comparison and ends with making up the decision whether to on-board or not to on-board that person or organization.
 At the same time Experience & skill of Sponsor Directors and Key Management in primary business, succession plan, Financial statement analysis including projected cash flow and opportunity, CIB Report check, Search Report check, Requirement of loan, proposed facility, justification of requirement & facility structuring and related such avenues are closely scrutinized.
 If the status of the client is deemed to be satisfactory, all documents are prepared and negotiations are undertaken.
 The relationship manager visits the factory (for manufacturing concerns) or retail outlets (for trading concerns) to see if the conditions are satisfactory and justifiable to support facilities.
 To maintain thorough knowledge of factory / warehouse a visit report is prepared in this regard.
 Stock Verification Report is also prepared and record is kept in customer's file.
 The environmental and social aspects are also considered while opting for any lending decision.